vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/03_Studies_in_Early_Saivism/30_The_Quest_for_the_pAshupata_Weapon.md

 ondani and earlier at

-Bilsad

-. , are still utilized on structures in Surāṣṭra in the seventh century, and contribute
+Bilsaḍ, are still utilized on structures in Surāṣṭra in the seventh century, and contribute

 conceptually to the formation of the Nāgara superstructure, where they become in-

-corporated as bhūmikhaṇd
+corporated as bhūmikhaṇḍas.

-. as.

 18 Bhandarkar op. ciṭ  125, Plate XIV\(b\) \(probably upside-down\).